zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

-1. The signalling has good possibilities to negotiate and describe the exact formats and bit-rates for each media stream, especially using today's tools in SDP.
+1. The signalling has good possibilities to negotiate and describe the exact formats and bit-rates for each media stream, especially using today\'s tools in SDP.

 1. It does not matter if usage or purpose of the media stream is signalled on media stream level or session level as there is no